 29. The most searched word on Google is Youtube.

 With over 163 million searches in the US, Facebook is the most searched word in Google stateside.
 Globally, however, the most searched word is YouTube — the network that dominates the world of videos for marketing and entertainment purposes — with over 1.2 billion searches.
 Facebook comes in second with 1.1 billion searches, followed by Gmail.
 Google takes the number 4 spot of the most searched terms.

 30. Google search term statistics confirm ‘near me’ searches grew by 150% between April 2016 and 2018.

 Over the years, Google has worked on making searches better to help those who are trying to find something around them.
 This resulted in more people including the term ’near me’ in their searches.
 This trend grew by 150% over just two years, but Google search traffic also noted a growth by a whopping 900% in searches for the term ‘near me today/tonight.
 Google search term statistics further reveal an additional 200% increase in queries including the terms ‘open’ + ‘now’ + ‘near me’.
 This means that optimizing for search terms like these will make you available to your audience the moment they are looking to buy from you.

-31. The most expensive single keyword on the search engine is ‘casino’ with $55 per click.
+31. The most expensive single keyword on the search engine is ‘insurance’ with $54.91 per click.

 Not every keyword has the same value on Google.
-The word casino is considered the most valuable and is worth around $55 per click, according to Google search statistics by keyword.
+The word insurance is considered the most valuable and is worth around $55 per click, according to Google search statistics by keyword.
 So, if you see an ad about it and click on it just for fun, you just wasted someone’s 55 bucks for nothing.
-The same data shows that on top of the list are words like ‘lawyers’ and ‘insurance’.
-The most expensive phrase of two words is ‘business services’ which, at $58.64 per click, is also considered the most expensive of all.
+The same data shows that on top of the list are words like ‘loans’ and ‘mortgage’.

 32. Having a question in the meta title will raise the CTR by 14.1%.